folio-org/okapi/doc/guide.md

 ```

 Okapi is a multi-tenant system, so each request must be done on behalf of some
 tenant.
-And we have not even created any tenants yet.
-Let's do that now.
-It is
+We could use the supertenant, but that would be bad practice.
+Let's
-not very difficult:
+create a test tenant for this example.
+It is not very difficult:

 ```
 cat > /tmp/okapi-tenant.json <<END